Boat Tours and Other Activities in Calanques National Park

 Arrive early to get the best spot

-Try to arrive at the pier a little early so you can be among the first to board and get a good spot on the deck to take the best photos.
-The views from these coves are stunning!
+Try to arrive at the pier a little early so you can board first and get a good spot on the deck of the boat to take the best photos.
+The views from these coves are beautiful!

 Don't get too hung up on taking photos